 What is Engine Braking?

-You’ll have noticed when driving that if you take your foot off the accelerator pedal, your car starts slowing down, even without braking.
-If you shift down the gears, you will slow down even more - but you’ll have probably also noticed the loud noise from the engine that happens if you do this too soon (i.e. if the revs are still too high for that gear).
+You’ll notice when driving that if you take your foot off the accelerator pedal, your car starts slowing down even without braking.
+If you shift down the gears, you will slow down even more.
+This is engine braking, but, be careful - slowing down too soon when the revs are still high will cause your engine to make a loud, uncomfortable noise.

 When you disengage the accelerator pedal, you close the air intake valve and create a vacuum which restricts air flow to the cylinders.
 This vacuum, by restricting airflow, provides a lot of resistance to the pistons, which in turn slows down the engine.